 “Maintaining a regular sleep schedule and good sleep hygiene is paramount,” says Dr. Howard.
 Here’s a great video where Dr. Howard talks about the importance of relaxation and sleep in terms of your overall heath, as well as your skin’s health and appearance!
-She shares some excellent tips for getting a better night’s sleep in the video too:

 (ps: I just want to add my own tip for getting a good night’s sleep: Give yourself the comfort of knowing you cleansed your face before you got in bed!
 If you really run out of time, Simple Cleansing Facial Wipes are lifesavers!
 Followed by Simple Replenishing Rich Moisturizer = bliss!)

 “An often overlooked, but very important, component of caring for ones mind and mood is eating plenty of fruits and vegetables,” says Dr. Howard.
 “There is increasing recognition and research evidence pointing to the link between emotional wellbeing and robust fruit and veggie intake — and, conversely between intake of processed foods and depression.”

 And, she points out, the same thing goes for good skin!

 5. Be social!